hypertidy/graticule/README.md

 ![](README-unnamed-chunk-10-1.png)

-Here is our polar map, this is good I haven't explore **oce** enough yet to do it justice.
-For bonus points we add **mapTissot**, need to check this out a lot more.
+Here is our polar map, this is good I haven't explore oce enough yet to do it justice.
+For bonus points we add `mapTissot()`, which should be in the basic toolkit of all intrepid R mappers.

 ``` r
 ipts <- coordinates(spTransform(xyFromCell(ice, sample(ncell(ice), 1000), spatial = TRUE), CRS(llproj)))